Council-led taskforce tackles issues in city factories

 In Leicester, the council has been instrumental in forming the first partnership of its kind in the UK, by bringing together key agencies and creating a taskforce to tackle non-compliance in the textiles supply chain.

-In October 2017, Leicester’s City Mayor Sir Peter Soulsby convened a meeting of more than 60 representatives from national regulators, manufacturers, and retailers to discuss how the problems of non-compliance within the industry can be combatted.
+In October 2017, Leicester’s City Mayor Sir Peter Soulsby convened a meeting of more than 60 representatives from national regulators, manufacturers, and retailers to discuss how the problems of non-compliance within the industry can be tackled.

 They concluded that effective intelligence sharing between agencies and the transition of this into co-ordinated action at a local level was critical.